-Becoming a certified white hat hacker also involves staying on the legal side of hacking, never engaging in illicit or unethical hacking activities and protecting the intellectual property of others.
+Becoming a certified white hat hacker also involves staying on the legal side of hacking, never engaging in illicit or unethical hacking activities, and always protecting the intellectual property of others.
 As part of the certification process, candidates need to agree to uphold the EC-Council’s code of ethics and never associate with unethical hackers or malicious activities.

 Trained penetration testers may try to tailgate through an access gate, ask somebody to hold the door for them when seeking to bypass a badge reader or keypad entry control system, or use other forms of social engineering to get around physical security controls and barriers.
 Because getting up close and personal with equipment is a necessary first step in attacking its security, physical security and related security controls, policies and procedures are every bit as important as similar measures on the digital side of the security fence.

-For those specifically interested in physical security, the Physical Security Professional (PSP) credential from ASIS International is probably the crème de la crème of security certifications.
-It’s worth checking out for those who want to understand the full range of penetration testing methods, approaches and techniques, especially in the realm of physical security.
+For those specifically interested in physical security, the Physical Security Professional (PSP) credential from ASIS International is probably the creme de la creme of physical security certifications.
+It’s worth checking out for those who want to understand the full range of penetration testing methods, approaches, and techniques, especially in the realm of physical security.
 [Related: 18 Ways to Secure Your Devices From Hackers]